Guidelines and Principles: Peer Reviewers

 Key Points for Preparing Your Review Report:

-- Use your own judgment about the appropriate length of your appraisal.
-Typically, manuscript assessments for Early Theatre are about 300-500 words long.
+- Please use your own judgment about the appropriate length of your appraisal.
+Typically, manuscript assessments for Early Theatre are 300 to 500 words long.

 - We suggest that you type up your report in a wordprocessing file, save the file to your computer, and then copy and paste your comments into our website's online review form.

 - The first window will be for comments to the editors and the author.

 - The second window will be for comments addressed to the editors only.
 Please use this section to offer advice to the editors and to provide guidance about whether you wish the journal to release or keep confidential your identity once the review process is completed.

 - Please assess the article's originality, thesis, argumentation, engagement with relevant scholarship, and overall readability.

 - Keeping in mind our goal of providing supportive, rigorous feedback, reports should offer constructive criticism.
 Comments designed for the author should be expressed in clear, respectful, and objective terms.

 - If your report identifies problems with a submission, we encourage you to suggest potential solutions.
 For example, citations should be accurate, appropriate, and thorough: if you think an essay needs to engage directly with recent scholarship on a particular topic, please suggest examples of published work the author should consult.